AqwamCreates/Universal-Character-Cognition-Sampler/README.md

   * Includes Guilt Trips, Minimizing, Gaslighting...

+  * Ranging From Characters Similar To Psychologists, Counselors, Journalists And Police Officers

   * PS: Profoundly Disturbing For My "Sociopath" Brain.
 I Thought It Would Not Be That Common.
-Every Character I Tried (Including Psychologists, Counselors, Journalists And Police Officers) Have Some Sort Of Manipulative Aspects In Their Character Configurations.
+Every Character I Tried Have Some Sort Of Manipulative Aspects In Their Character Configurations.
+The Only Exceptions Are Judges And Lawyers, but even then that is tough to achieve.

 * Reveals What Kind Of Training Data Was Fed For That Particular Model